 Obviously it’s not possible to completely shield your horse from airborne allergens – unless you keep them indoors 24/7!

-If you think your horse is allergic to an airborne agent then you’re definitely going to need to speak with your vet, who may well suggest a skin test if it’s a skin reaction you’re dealing with.
+If you think your horse is allergic to an airborne agent then you’re definitely going to need to speak with your vet.
+They may well suggest a skin test if it’s a skin reaction you’re dealing with.
 This can help identify the cause of the allergy, so you can then take necessary steps.
 Depending on the allergen, your vet may suggest vaccines or certain medications.